fluxcd/helm-operator-get-started/README.md

 and encrypt your Kubernetes Secrets into SealedSecrets.
 The SealedSecret can be decrypted only by the controller running in your cluster.

-This is the Sealed Secrets controller release:
+This is the sealed-secrets controller release:

 ```yaml
 apiVersion: helm.integrations.flux.weave.works/v1alpha2